mohamad00122/Data_Analysis_Portfolio/README.md

 A classic snake game developed using Python.
 The project demonstrates my skills in software development.

 ### [Pong Game](/Pong_Game) ###
 A Python-based Pong game with interactive modes, developed using Pygame.
 Features Player vs. Computer and Player vs. Player modes, along with an interactive main menu and score tracking.

+### [Weather Application] ###
+A new addition to my portfolio, this project is a weather application developed using web technologies.
+It features a user-friendly interface to display weather information based on user input.

 ## Skills Demonstrated